JesseCoretta/go-aci/README.md

 concepts overlooked by the author within this package.
 Users are STRONGLY ENCOURAGED TO SPEAK UP if they perceive a feature or some behavioral trait of the package to be suboptimal or incomplete in some manner.

-See [issuers](https://github.com/JesseCoretta/go-aci/issues) for all bug reports -- past and present -- as well as a means to file new ones.
+See [issues](https://github.com/JesseCoretta/go-aci/issues) for all bug reports -- past and present -- as well as a means to file new ones.

-[!WARNING]

-Some words of warning ...
+## Some Words of Warning

 The concept of access control -- whether related to the security of databases or not -- is an extremely critical component of effective cybersecurity design as a whole.
 Permissions, such as ACIs, should never be implemented in an untested or cavalier fashion.
 Breaches